delphidabbler/codesnip/branches/delphi2010-port/Docs/ReadMe.txt

 Please do contribute procedures, functions and type or constant definitions to the on-line Code Snippets database.

-You can submit routines from your user-defined database using the Database |
+You can submit routines from your user-defined database using the "Database |
-Submit Routines menu option.
+Submit Routines" menu option.
 Otherwise please send your code via the DelphiDabbler contact page at http://www.delphidabbler.com/contact or by email to delphidabber [AT] yahoo [DOT] co [DOT] uk.